ministryofjustice/fb-monitoring/README.md

 `kubectl delete prometheusrule fb-alerting-platform-test-dev -n formbuilder-platform-test-dev`

-You can run this from your local machine if you have persmission to access the cluster.
+You can run this from your local machine if you have permission to access the cluster.

 It is possible you will need to do this for all the destinations, platform envs and deployment envs.
 Check the output from the [CircleCI](https://circleci.com/gh/ministryofjustice/fb-monitoring) job to ascertain whether this is necessary.